Cutting-edge gym facilities and sustainable ‘green wall’ for Teesside University

 Alongside the wall, we also built a new gym, an extension to the existing Olympia Health & Fitness Centre (above), to include an indoor sprint track, cutting-edge fitness suite, consultation rooms and a dance studio over two floors, connected via a link to the adjacent sports facility.

 The stand out feature though is the stunning green wall and LED screen to provide an attractive and environmentally friendly focus in the centre of the campus.
 This was the first combination of a ‘Living Wall’ and large LED screen in the country (that we know of) and has attracted huge interest off campus.
+The plants used in the green wall include species local to the University and were specifically chosen to encourage birds, bees and insects, and also helps to improve air quality and reduce noise pollution.

 The vertical garden is at the rear of the Student Centre and provides a major focus to the redeveloped campus, with the wall's giant LED screen providing information on events at the University.
 It was carefully grown off-site before being carefully positioned as a thriving natural habitat at the centre of campus.